isaaccorley/zrg-dataset/README.md

 # ZRG Dataset
-This is the repository for the paper: [ZRG: A High Resolution 3D Residential Rooftop Geometry Dataset for Machine Learning](https://arxiv.org/abs/2304.13219)
+This is the repository for the paper: [ZRG: A Dataset for Multimodal 3D Residential Rooftop Understanding](https://arxiv.org/abs/2304.13219)